PERMACULTURE AND COMMUNITY FOR SUSTAINABLE LIVING

 -- Our desire is for our everyone to have a mutually beneficial, rewarding experience built on understanding and realistic expectations.
 Here are some important or atypical distinctions about MMV we want you to know about before you commit to a visit:

 1) This is RUSTIC living.
 Three of our four cabins are primitive, meaning they have no electricity, running water or indoor plumbing --those amenities are accessed in our common structures.
 We use composting toilets.

 2) Our location is REMOTE.
 If it might bother you to be far removed from the grid, reconsider your length of stay.
 Be aware that there are bears and mountain lions here, too, although you'll probably never see one.

-3) We have three DOGS, four CATS, and CHICKENS.
+3) We have three DOGS, three CATS, CHICKENS, and GOATS.
 We will consider other well-behaved animals although owners are responsible for their own animals including food, medications, etc. All of our animals are primarily "working" animals; though we love and pet them they all live outdoors and have a job to do in the village.
 Dogs are generally not allowed inside the community hall.

 4) BEE stings.
 We keep beehives and they are in relatively close proximity to cabins and this means you could get stung.
 If allergic, come prepared.

 5) We are in the "FORMING" stage of development.
 There are a few of us here full time with some part time supporters and volunteers.
 Formal community with agreements, bylaws, and governance is something we are transitioning/evolving into right now.